Sandra Bartky

 Sandra Lee Bartky (née Schwartz; May 5, 1935 – October 17, 2016) was a professor of philosophy and gender studies at the University of Illinois at Chicago.
 Her main research areas were feminism and phenomenology.
 Her notable contributions to the field of feminist philosophy include the article, "Toward a Phenomenology of Feminist Consciousness".
 Sandra Lee Bartky died on October 17, 2016, at her home in Saugatuck, Michigan at age 81.

 Education

-Bartky held a BA, MA and PhD from the University of Illinois Urbana-Champaign, and studied at University of Bonn, University of Munich, and the University of California, Los Angeles (UCLA).
+Bartky held a BA, MA and PhD from the University of Illinois Urbana-Champaign, and studied at the University of Bonn, the Ludwig-Maximilians-Universität München, and the University of California, Los Angeles (UCLA).
 In 1997, she received an honorary degree, Doctor of Humanities, from New England College.

 Career

 In 1963, Bartky joined the faculty of the University of Illinois at Chicago (UIC) as an instructor in philosophy.
 She was promoted to assistant professor in 1964, associate professor in 1970, and full professor in 1990.
 She retired in December 2003 and became professor emerita.

 She was a founding member of UIC’s philosophy department and a key contributor in the planning of UIC’s first courses on women and women’s issues.